Find and book ferry tickets to and from Koh Samui (Nathon Pier)

 Koh Samui enjoys a tropical climate with distinct dry and rainy seasons that shape the island experience.
 The ideal visiting window falls between December and April when sunshine is abundant, humidity is lower, and rainfall is minimal.
 February to April offers the hottest temperatures, perfect for beach activities and water sports.
 The rainy season spans September to November, bringing occasional heavy downpours but also lower accommodation rates and fewer tourists.
 Ferry services operate year-round but may face occasional disruptions during monsoon season storms.
 May through August offers an excellent compromise with generally good weather, moderate tourist numbers, and more competitive pricing.

-Ferries to Koh Samui (Nathon Pier)
+Popular Koh Samui (Nathon Pier) Ferry Routes

 Island Connections: Ferry Adventures from Koh Samui